Search QuantityWare

 QuantityWare BCS delivers a configuration template that contains two different types of conversion groups – SAP QCI conversion groups and MQCI conversion groups.

-Both types utilize the proven SAP QCI interface to oil & gas business processes and thus integrate seamlessly into all processes.
+Both types utilize the proven SAP QCI interface to oil, gas, and energy business processes and thus integrate seamlessly into all processes.

-• MQCI conversion groups offer full functional calculation flexibility – supporting all available measurement standards and should be used in greenfield projects.
+- MQCI conversion groups offer full functional calculation flexibility – supporting all available measurement standards and thus should be used in greenfield projects.

 What is the difference between "test density" and "base density"?